 The Effects of DNA Databases on the Deterrence and Detection of Offenders

-This paper studies how collecting offender DNA profiles affects offenders’ later recidivism and likelihood of getting caught by exploiting a large expansion of Denmark’s DNA database.
-We find that DNA profiling increases detection probability and reduces recidivism within the following year by as much as 43%.
-We estimate the elasticity of criminal behavior with respect to the probability of detection to be -1.7, implying that a 1% higher detection probability reduces crime by almost 2%.
-We also find that DNA profiling changes non-criminal behavior: profiled offenders are more likely to engage in a stable relationship, and live with their children.
+This paper studies the effects of adding criminal offenders to a DNA database.
+Using a large expansion of Denmark’s DNA database, we find that DNA registration reduces recidivism within the following year by as much as 43% and it also increases the probability that offenders are identified.
+We thereby estimate the elasticity of crime with respect to the detection probability to be -2.7, implying that a 1% higher detection probability reduces crime by more than 2%.
+We also find that DNA registration makes offenders more likely to find employment, enroll in education, and live in a more stable family environment.

 Keywords: DNA, deterrence, crime, recidivism, technology